lerina/lerina.github.io/html/lrn/text/the_process/SIMPLE.md

 This text is inspired by [SIMPLE: A Programming Methodology](http://wrigstad.com/ioopm18/simple.html){target=_blank} by Tobias Wrigstad, a Professor in Computing Science at [Uppsala University](http://www.uu.se/){target=_blank}.

-It also draws from structured programming ideas already in usage back in the 70's and best exposed by Dolores M. Etter in Problem solving with structured FORTRAN 77 (The Benjamin/Cummings Pub 1984) and
+It also draws from structured programming ideas already in usage back in the 70's and best exposed by Dolores M. Etter in Problem solving with structured FORTRAN 77 (The Benjamin/Cummings Pub 1984) and Engineering Problem Solving with C.

 __Problem-Solving process or methodology__